Macbeth98/forta-protocol-bots/bots-deployment-detector/README.md

 ## Alerts

-Describe each of the type of alerts fired by this agent
+Alerts fired by this bot

 - FORTA-1
   - Fired when a transaction related to forta bot deployment/updates from Nethermind